williamNshuti/hotel-co-app/README.md

 Hotels&Co is a web application built using Next.js, React Query, and Material UI.
-It allows users to browse and view information about hotels, including their name, images, price, rating, number of reviews, address, and description.
+It allows users to browse and view information about hotels, Apartments, Condos, Houses , Villa , etc.. including their name, images, price, rating, number of reviews, address, and description.
 The application retrieves data from a hotels API, which is implemented as a mock API using a JSON file.
 This file contains all the necessary information for each hotel, including  images, a names, a price, a rating, a number of reviews, an address, and a description.

 Throughout the rebuilding process , I used the following approach to build the homepage and the single details page.